dgwartney/pandoc-book-template/contents/qna/building-qna-skill.md

-# Lesson 3: Building a Q&A Skill
+# Building a Q&A Skill

 After completing the exercises in the lesson you will be able to: